provider image

 7. Stiffness and rigidity

-Muscle and joint stiffness can also be early movement signs of Parkinson’s.
-Some people may experience this as inflexibility.
-Or it may even feel like muscle cramps or tightness.
-But this will become more noticeable with time.
-This may be particularly apparent when someone is walking.
+Muscle and joint stiffness can also be early motor signs of Parkinson’s.
+Some people may feel this as inflexibility, tightness, or even muscle cramps.
+But these motor symptoms will become more noticeable with time.
+This may be even more noticeable while walking.

 For example, it can lead to: